**IMPORTANT UPDATE REGARDING COVID-19**

 |FEE||RESIDENT* RATE||NON-RESIDENT RATE|

 *Resident is defined as dwelling within the incorporated limits of Windermere.
-As Windermere is approximately 2-square miles, not every “Windermere” address is actually incorporated; ex: Summerport and Keenes’s Pointe are not actually within Windermere, and therefore would pay the non-resident rates.
+As Windermere is approximately 2.2 square miles, not every “Windermere” address is actually incorporated; ex: Summerport, Casabella, Belmere, Keenes’s Pointe, and many others are not within Windermere, and therefore would pay the non-resident rates.
 Please contact Diane Edwards to determine whether your address falls within the incorporated boundaries of Windermere, or visit the Orange County Property Appraiser’s Website; incorporated addresses will show municipality as “Windermere,” while un-incorporated addresses will show “un-incorporated.”

 **Fridays, Saturdays, and Sundays are billed as full-days regardless of how long a renter will utilize Town Hall.
 We do not book more than one rental per weekend day.
 For a full day rental, access to Town Hall begins at 7:00am the day of the event.
 Early entry to set up is not permitted.
 All trash, personal decorations, food, rental furniture, etc. must be removed by 1:00am the following morning.